Making Tax Digital penalties

 How does the Making Tax Digital penalty system work?

 For annual submissions, accruing two points will result in a penalty.
-For those who make quarterly submissions (this will also apply to MTD for Income Tax), four points result in a penalty.
+For those who make quarterly submissions (this will also apply to MTD for IT), four points result in a penalty.
 For monthly submissions, taxpayers who collect five points will be subject to a penalty.

 If you reach your submission penalty threshold, you’ll incur a £200 fine.